Raihan-004/Action-with-Agent/README.md

 - **Single-Image Activity Recognition**: Detects and identifies activities from a single input image.
 - **Agent Detection**: Recognizes and labels individuals involved in the detected activities.
-- **Bengali Language Support**: Labels and activities are recognized and displayed in Bengali.

 ## Example